Amy Schumer Makes Red Carpet Debut With Husband Chris Fischer at 2018 Tony Awards

 At the 72nd Annual Tony Awards, Amy was nominated for her role in Meteor Shower and was also on hand to introduce My Fair Lady's performance.

-Of course, during her intro the funny lady couldn't help bust out her signature wit, calling the play's lead character Henry Higgins "a mansplaining expert on dialects."
+Of course, during her intro the funny lady couldn't help bust out her signature wit, referring to herself as "beautiful theater actress Amy Schumer" and calling the play's lead character Henry Higgins "a mansplaining expert on dialects."

 On Feb.
 15, Amy announced to the world that she and her boyfriend had in an intimate wedding in Malibu two days prior.
 She posted photos from the event on her Instagram page, writing, "Yup."